roman-gravit/Git-Manual/README.md

   -n |--dry-run: Don’t actually remove anything, just show what would be done

-## 18. Cancel changes in Working Tree
+## 18. Cancel changes in Working Tree: git restore

 **git restore:** Restore working tree files, **--worktree** flag can be added, but it is by default.